-In this article, we break down what in-house really means in practice: the team you need, the time it takes, the true costs, and the performance trade-offs—backed by real numbers from apps that have gone down both paths.
+In this article, we break down what going in-house really means in practice—across both traditional development and vibe coding: the team you need, the time it takes, the true costs, and the performance trade-offs, backed by real numbers from apps that have gone down each path.

 What in-house web2app development actually means